indymnv/Household-Electric-Power-Consumption/notes.md

 1. Year 2006 is more noisy for first variable
 2. searching for average the voltage show clear trends for months and in july show a clear down trend, probably is the hot season (summer)

+# Missing values
+1. The missing data is represented by -1 in data frame by all row
+2. Every year is increasing the amount of data missing
+3. there is no big difference in hour
+4. high presence of missing values on weekend if compare with the rest of week.

+*This can lead to a reason where there is more presence of people in the house but is just a theory for now*